Whitelist Your IP in cPanel for Remote MySQL Access

 - Click on the Remote MySQL icon.

-- Enter the IP address of the computer that will be making the remote connection.
+- In the Host field, enter the IP address of the computer that will be making the remote connection.

 - Click the Add Host button.